Google Translate vs Localization: Differences, Benefits, and Drawbacks

 What Is Localization?

 In contrast to internationalization which focuses on making your code available in other languages/regions, localization focuses on translating content into specific languages/regions so that it reads naturally in those contexts.
-Localizing websites involves translating entire web pages as well as adding content targeted specifically at users from each region/language (i.e., adding currency conversion functionality when selling products globally).
+Localizing websites involves translating entire web pages as well as adding features targeted specifically at users from each region/language (i.e., adding currency conversion functionality when selling products globally).

 How Does Google Translate Work?

+Google Translate is a free online translation tool that uses machine translation to convert text from one language into another.
+It offers a variety of translation options, including speech recognition, handwriting conversion, and visual character recognition.
 Google Translate can be used in many ways: by typing or pasting content into the website; by taking a picture of text with your smartphone camera; by speaking into your smartphone microphone (voice input); or even through mobile apps on your phone.

+Google Translate was initially based on statistical machine translation.
+Using millions of official United Nations and European Parliament transcripts, the software translated the text into English as an intermediate step language, before translating it into the target language.
 In November 2016 Google Translate switched to a neural machine translation engine that translates whole sentences at a time rather than word by word.
 It uses a broader context to figure out the most relevant translation and adjusts it to approximate a human speaking applying proper grammar.
 (Wikipedia.com)

-Google Translate has become the internet’s go-to resource for quick translations from one language to another It was launched in April 2006 and now has more than 500 million users daily worldwide, supporting 133 languages as of October 2022.
+But, for a lot of the major world languages, Google Translate has become the internet’s go-to resource for quick translations from one language to another It was launched in April 2006 and now has more than 500 million users daily worldwide, supporting 133 languages as of October 2022.

 How Does Localization Work?

 Localization is a key part of the product development process.
 It's not just translation, it also includes cultural adaptation, legal compliance, and technical issues.
+Consider a mobile app that needs localization for multiple languages and countries.
+Developers must account for differences in word order, which can vary significantly from English.
+While Google Translate may speed up initial translations, it's crucial to ensure that the final product looks right in all target languages.

 Conclusion